Victim Families Of Sopore Massacre Await Justice In IIOJK - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jan, 2025) Justice continues to elude the victim families of the gory Sopore massacre for the past 32 years, whose loved ones lost their lives at the hands of Indian Border Security Force (BSF) personnel in Sopore town on the chilly morning of January 6, 1993, in Indian illegally occupied Jammu and Kashmir.

-According to Kashmir Media Service, over 50 innocent civilians were killed, and the main business area of the town was set ablaze and looted by the Indian BSF troops on that fateful day when they went on a rampage after a rifle was allegedly snatched from a BSF soldier by an unknown individual.
+Over 50 innocent civilians were killed, and the main business area of the town was set ablaze and looted by the Indian BSF troops on that fateful day when they went on a rampage after a rifle was allegedly snatched from a BSF soldier by an unknown individual, press released received from APHC office.

 The Shalla family of Shalpora suffered the highest number of casualties, with four of its members killed.